AkiraBunbun/imstella-porfolio-2.0-uwu-caliza/content/pages/projects/project-two.md

 client: Open service
 description: >-
-  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
+  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because It took a long time :), but the time spent in this project was worth it.
 featuredImage:
   type: ImageBlock
   url: /images/image (1).webp